 - 1. Edit /etc/apache2/conf.d/spacewalk-proxy.conf - 2.
-Uncomment the line # Header always set Strict-Transport-Security "max-age=63072000; includeSubDomains" - 3.
+Uncomment the line # Header always set Strict-Transport-Security "maxage=63072000; includeSubDomains" - 3.
 Restart Apache with systemctl restart apache2

-IMPORTANT: Once HSTS is enabled while using the default SSL certificate generated by Uyuni or a self-signed certificate, browsers will refuse to connect using HTTPS unless the CA used to sign such certificates is trusted by the browser.
-If you are using the SSL certificate generated by Uyuni, you can trust it by importing the file located at http://<SERVER-HOSTNAME>/pub/RHN-ORG-TRUSTED-SSL-CERT to the browsers of all users.
+When HSTS is enabled while using the default SSL certificate generated by Uyuni or a self-signed certificate, browsers will refuse to connect with HTTPS unless the CA used to sign such certificates is trusted by the browser.
+If you are using the SSL certificate generated by Uyuni, you can trust it by importing the file located at http://cserver-hostname/pub/RHN-ORG-TRUSTED-SSL-CERT to the browsers of all users.

-Chapter 21.
+Chapter 22.
 Subscription Matching